 the licensee has adequately implemented the CAP such that significant conditions adverse to quality are promptly identified and corrected to preclude repetition as indicated by the lack of greater-than-green findings involving failure to identify, take corrective action and prevent recurrence of significant conditions adverse to quality or by determining that these findings have been corrected, and

-a construction substantive cross-cutting issue associated with does not exist.
-If a construction substantive cross-cutting issue with previously existed, corrective actions associated with the issue have been completed.
+a construction substantive cross-cutting issue associated with Problem Identification and Resolution (PI&R) does not exist.
+If a construction substantive cross-cutting issue with PI&R previously existed, corrective actions associated with the issue have been completed.

 The CAP assessment will be conducted during mid-cycle and end-of-cycle reviews.
 At least one annual team inspection should have been conducted to review development and implementation of the CAP prior to conducting the first CAP assessment.
 If insufficient licensee CAP activity has occurred to perform an adequate CAP assessment at the time of the mid-cycle or end of cycle assessment, this will be stated in the applicable assessment letter.
 Once it is determined that the licensee’s CAP meets the above criteria, the NRC will notify the licensee in the applicable mid-cycle or end-of-cycle assessment letter that its CAP has been adequately developed and implemented.
 The NRC will assess the adequacy of the licensee’s CAP during mid-cycle and end-of-cycle reviews throughout the construction of the facility and will notify the licensee in the applicable assessment letter if a substantive change in the effectiveness of the CAP has occurred.